hakimGMO/Team-PLS-Genome-Assembly/00_Book_chapter3.md

-# Chater 3 : How do we assemble genomes?
+# Chapter 3 : How do we assemble genomes?
 ---
 ![alt text](images/assembly_cropped.png)